GOAL 8: Provide support for the development and implementation of strategies to reduce forest emissions

-- Investing in law enforcement and eliminate illegality
+- Investing in law enforcement and eliminating illegality

-- Promoting jurisdictional or landscape initiatives (NYDF Goal 9) that take a multi-stakeholder approach to land use planning while considering social, economic and environmental objectives
+- Promoting jurisdictional or landscape initiatives that take a multistakeholder approach to land-use planning while considering social, economic, and environmental objectives

 While commitments refer to a firm obligation expressed by a donor country or multilateral finance institutions to provide a specific amount of financial support to a recipient country or another multilateral organization, disbursements are actual transfers of financial resources to the recipient.
 The disbursement of committed financial resources can take several years.
 In this assessment, international climate finance to the forestry sectors is reflected by presenting bilateral and multilateral ODA commitments.